lewisevans2007/Obsidian_vault/Programming/HTML.md

 #web

 HTML (Hypertext Markup Language) is the standard markup language used for creating and structuring web pages.
 It provides a set of tags that define the elements and content within a webpage.
-In this article, we will explore the basics of HTML and learn how to create a simple webpage using HTML markup.

 ## Tags